rayon-rs/rayon/src/scope/future/README.md

 outlive the lifetime of the scope `'scope`.
 So why is this safe?

 The basic idea of why this is safe is as follows.
-The `ScopeFuture` struct holds a ref on the scope itself (via the field `counter`).
+The `ScopeFuture` struct holds a ref on the scope itself (via the field `scope`).
 Until this ref is decremented, the scope will not end (and hence `'scope` is still active).
 This ref is only decremented while the future transitions into the *COMPLETE* state -- so anytime before then, we know we don't have to worry, the references are still valid.

 As we transition into the *COMPLETE* state is where things get more interesting.
-You'll notice that signaling the `self.counter` latch is the *last* thing that happens during that transition.
+You'll notice that signaling the `self.scope` job as done the *last* thing that happens during that transition.
 Importantly, before that is done, we drop all access that we have to the type `F`: that is, we store `None` into the fields that might reference values